-31. It is customary for the consideration of a chapter of an Auditor's Report to begin with a briefing by a representative of the Auditor's Office on the background and substance of the audit and any proposed recommendations.
+31. It is customary for the consideration of a chapter of an Auditor's report to begin with a briefing by a representative of the Auditor's Office on the background and substance of the audit and any proposed recommendations.
 The ministry or agency will then be permitted to make an opening statement if they so choose.

-16 Additional guidance for witnesses can be found in the publication "Guide for Witnesses" available on the Legislative Assembly website www.legassembly.sk.ca
+18 Additional guidance for witnesses can be found in the Presentation and Status Update Guide for Officials: Provincial Auditor Report Consideration publication available on the Legislative Assembly website www.legassembly.sk.ca

 - 32. The committee requires ministry/agency officials to complete a status update report on the recommendations prior to their appearance before the committee.
-See Presentation and Status Update Guide for Officials: Provincial Auditor Report Consideration in Appendix 1 of this manual. - 33.
+See Presentation and Status Update Guide for Officials: Provincial Auditor Report Consideration in the Appendix of this manual. - 33.
 When an undertaking has been given to provide documents or further information, the ministry or agency should forward the information to the clerk of the committee for distribution to committee members and officials.